|

 Ingredients

-• ¾ cup Labneh homemade or store bought
+• ¾ cup Labneh homemade (see below) or store-bought

 • 7 ounces Feta cheese